US faces tough choices as it weighs next moves on Venezuela

 WASHINGTON (AP) — President Donald Trump says "all options are on the table" as the U.S. seeks to push Venezuelan President Nicolas Maduro to give up power.
 But the reality is much more complicated.

 The U.S. still has tools to apply pressure on Maduro, even after years of tough rhetoric and increasing sanctions.
-But further targeted measures may do little to hurt the already-reeling South American country and a major step like halting Venezuelan oil imports could damage the American economy.
-The most extreme step, direct military action, appears to be not under consideration, at least for now.
+But further targeted measures may do little to hurt the already-reeling South American country, and a major step like halting Venezuelan oil imports could damage the American economy.
+The most extreme step, direct military action, appears not to be under consideration, at least for now.

-The U.S. and other nations on Wednesday took the highly unusual step of recognizing Juan Guaido, the opposition head of the National Assembly as the interim president of Venezuela.
+The U.S. and other nations on Wednesday took the highly unusual step of recognizing Juan Guaido, the opposition head of the National Assembly, as the interim president of Venezuela.
 Maduro, elected last year in a vote widely seen as fraudulent, still controls the military and security services and has support among at least a portion of the public.
 He's given no sign that he intends to step down.

 On Thursday, 16 of the 34 nations in the Organization of American States recognized Guaido at an emergency session.
 U.S. Secretary of State Mike Pompeo urged members to oppose the "illegitimate" Maduro and pledged to make $20 million available for humanitarian assistance to the country.